strategic-agenda/robert-php-dev-test/README.md

 # robert-php-dev-test
 PHP Architect Test for Robert

+### What is Robert?
+Robert is an innovative Computer-Assisted Translation (CAT) tool crafted to streamline translation tasks, enhancing the speed and efficiency of translators.
+By uploading the source document into the application, the interface intelligently segments it into translation units—be they phrases, sentences, or paragraphs—facilitating a smoother translation process.

+### What are the units of translation?
+In the field of translation, a translation unit is a segment of a text which the translator treats as a single cognitive unit for the purposes of establishing an equivalence.
+It may be a single word, a phrase, one or more sentences, or even a larger unit.

 ## Instructions:
 1. Fork this repository to your own GitHub account.
 2. Create a new branch with your name for making changes.